krikera/python-shell-exp/README.md

 # Python Shell Emulator

 This project is a lightweight command-line shell emulator written in Python.
-It implements basic command execution, tab completion, redirection features, and command history similar to those found in traditional Unix shells.
+It implements basic command execution, tab completion, redirection features, command history, and pipeline functionality similar to those found in traditional Unix shells.

 ## Features